frederic-perez/AmE-dictionary/data/idioms.md

 __broken record__ :dart::five: A person or thing that repeats itself over and over again.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_
 __bromance__ :two: _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood about (someone or something)__ To worry, fret, or obsess over someone or something.
-__brood over__ :dart::three: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
+__brood over__ :dart::four: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
 __browbeat (one) into (something)__ To thoroughly and continually dominate, intimidate, or bully one into some state or action.
 __brown eye__
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.